MAX090706/RC-ORNITHOPTER/Gearbox/readme.md

 Finally, we achieved our working solution.

-Since we couldn’t print pinions smaller than **20 mm**, we purchased two 18-tooth pinions (module 0.529) from Robu.
+Since we couldn’t print pinions smaller than **20 mm**, so we purchased two 18-teeth pinions (module 0.529) from Robu.
 With these, we achieved the required reduction in just two stages:

 - **Stage 1:** 18T pinion → 128T gear → **7.11:1 reduction**
 - **Stage 2:** 18T pinion → 114T gear → **6.33:1 reduction**

+The diameter of pinion is **9.522mm** while that of 128T gear is **67.712mm** which is used in the 1st stage.
+The 2 gears of 114 teeths each on which the crank is mounted has a diameter of **60.306mm** making our gearbox compact in size.

  **Final reduction ratio:**
 \[
 7.11 \times 6.33 = 45.03
 \]

-TO due this **Small PInion** we were able to give high reduction in just 2 stages to make our gearbox a **lightweight, efficient gearbox**
+TO due this **Small PInion** we were able to give high reduction in just 2 stages to make our gearbox a **lightweight, efficient gearbox**.

 ---